JvanKatwijk/qt-dab/README.md

  * https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.

-:information_source: Note that the device library for the SDRplay devices is no part of the installer.
-Similar for the Adalm Pluto device library.
+:information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are not included in the installer, they require = if used - a separate installation.

 Installation on Linux-x64
 =================================================================